 Scottish Climate Assembly

-The London Borough of Redbridge were developing a plan to make all of the council’s operations carbon neutral by 2030.
-They knew this would bring steep challenges in balancing the needs of citizens, industry and the environment.
-So they wanted an engaging way to consult residents that accurately conveyed the urgency and complexity of the issues at hand.
+The London Borough of Redbridge were developing an environmental impact plan to make all of the council’s operations carbon neutral by 2030.
+They knew this would bring steep challenges in balancing the needs of citizens, industry and the environment against the reduction in fossil fuels.
+They wanted an engaging way to consult residents that accurately conveyed the urgency and complexity of the greenhouse gas emissions problem at hand. .

 The council recognised that the information involved was too dense and unwieldy for a traditional survey.
-So they used Simulator.
+So they used Simulator to inform their carbon reduction strategy.

 Simulator helped us test various actions the council could take to address Climate Change whilst understanding our residents’ priorities.